ScherrerMichael/react_clicker/README.md

 # source files
 src/
 ├── components        # our react components
+│   ├── Clicker.tsx   # the main clicker, where the clicker html lives
-│   └── Game.tsx   # the entry point for our game
+│   ├── Game.tsx      # the entry point for our game
+│   └── PowerUps.tsx  # the main power up logic
 └── index.tsx         # the root of the project, Game will be sourced here
 ```